iturdikulov/notes/integer overflow.md

 ---
-title: Integer overflow
 date: 2023-03-23
+draft: true
+sr-due: 2023-04-02
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-04-02
-sr-interval: 4
-sr-ease: 270
 ---

+# Integer overflow

 > Number which is stored becomes larger than the capacity of the
 > [[computer memory|memory]] it is stored in.
 The most likely